 The Nitro Bar is the coffee shop you'll dream of for days to come whenever the morning arrives a little too soon and the only thing that will do is a really good cup of coffee.
-Now with two Newport locations, they originated as a coffee cart hand-made from scrap wood, and eventually evolved from high-demand into 3 carts, 50 Nitro taps and 3 shops throughout the state.
+Now with two Newport locations, and 1 seasonal cafe in Little Compton, they originated as a coffee cart hand-made from scrap wood, and eventually evolved from high-demand into 3 carts, 50 Nitro taps and 4 shops throughout the state.
 Their nitro cold brew is pretty much as smooth as your excuse for being late to work— roasted, brewed, and pressurized in a keg, the result is a creamy pour from the tap that some might compare to a Guinness.

 Pro tip: Don't miss the eye-catching, hand-painted mural created by local artist Lizz Kelley outside their 2 Pond Avenue location.

 Once a cafe, always a cafe.
 Situated on Bellevue Avenue in the former Meg's Aussie Milk Bar location, is Brack's Cafe.
 Originally from Massachusetts, this cafe offers seasonal specials, sandwiches, delicious smoothies, strong coffees and a kids menu for the little ones.
 Daily menu items include healthy options like acai bowls and avocado toast, to indulgent sandwiches and soups, prepared foods and an assortment of gelato.
 Meet you on Bellevue.